Agnes Binagwaho: Career

 Binagwaho began her clinical practice in Belgium and France, where she completed her medical education.
-She specialized in pediatrics, after her earning her master's in pediatrics, she sub-specialized in emergency medicine for adults and children, and the treatment of HIV/AIDS in children and adults.
-She worked intensely in neonatology and, when she returned to Rwanda in 1996, she served clinically in public hospitals.
+She specialized in pediatrics, after earning her master's in pediatrics, she sub-specialized in emergency medicine for adults and children, and the treatment of HIV/AIDS in children and adults.
+She worked intensely in neonatology and when she returned to Rwanda in 1996, She worked for 20 years in the public health sector in Rwanda, first as a clinician in public hospitals for four years.
+Afterward, she worked in various high-level government positions between 2002 and 2016, serving first as the Executive Secretary of Rwanda's National AIDS Control Commission, then as the Permanent Secretary of the Ministry of Health, and lastly as the Minister of Health for five years.

-Binagwaho was a member of The Global Fund's Rwanda Country Coordinating Mechanism (CCM) from 2002–2008.
-From 2006–2009, she co-chaired the Joint Learning Initiative on Children and HIV/AIDS (JLICA), an independent alliance of researchers, implementers, policymakers, activists, and people living with HIV.
+Binagwaho was a member of The Global Fund's Rwanda Country Coordinating Mechanism (CCM) from 2002 to 2008.
+From 2006 to 2009, she co-chaired the Joint Learning Initiative on Children and HIV/AIDS (JLICA), an independent alliance of researchers, implementers, policymakers, activists, and people living with HIV.
 She served on the Rwandan High Level Implementation Committee of the Aid Policy from 2006 to 2008.
 She was also a member of the Multi-Country Support Program on SSR/HIV/AIDS Steering Committee and the Advisory Body of the Royal Tropical Institute in Amsterdam, Netherlands, from 2004 to 2009.

 From 2001 until 2005, Binagwaho also held the position of co-chair of the United Nations Task Force of Millennium Development Goals Project for HIV/AIDS and Access to Essential Medicines, under the leadership of Jeffrey Sachs for the Secretary General of the United Nations.

 In 2004, she also served on the Health Advisory Board for Time magazine.
 She sat on the editorial board for the Public Library of Science.
 She also served on the United Nations Tracking and Accountability Working Group, co-chairing with Margaret Biggs (CIDA) and Margaret Chan (WHO) and reporting to the Director General of the United Nations, Secretary-General Ban Ki-moon.
 She was also a member of the Join Action Plan for Women's and Children's Health this same year as a Member of the Innovation Working Group.